microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes - bullets.md

 ### SLIDE: Adapting Computer Vision models with your own data

-So, now you can see why the Computer Vision API might not be the best choice for the Shop by Photo feature at Tailwind Traders.
-In some cases, the vision model it's using isn't trained to identify the specific products that Tailwind Traders sells.
-In other cases, it's been trained to detect *too many* different kinds of objects, and the wrong one is being found.
-As you just saw, given a picture of a drill, it gave us back the tag of "camera", a product that Tailwind Traders doesn't sell.
+Computer Vision API won't work for Shop by Photo.

+Trained to detect too many kinds of objects.

 Fortunately, we can fix that problem.
 Let's dive back into the theory for a moment.

-What if I told you there's a way to start with a vision model that's been pre-trained to identify many thousands of images, and adapt it to identify just the objects you're interested in -- even if those objects weren't part of the training data for the original model!
-That sounds strange, I know, but let's see how it might work.
+There's a way to adapt a model for thousands of objects, and adapt it to detect only object you want.
+EVEN if they weren't part of the original model.

+Let's see how, using an AI technique called Transfer Learning.

 ### SLIDE: Transfer Learning

-Here we have the trained convolutional neural network from before, but something's different: the final layer with the object classifications has been stripped off.
-What we're left with is the images from the second-last layer.
-We can ignore the fact that they are images -- say, 3x3 images -- and just think of them as data.
-Now, when we feed an image to the left hand side, instead of getting confidence scores, we get a collection of arrays, or "features", each with 9 data points.
-In this toy network, they are labelled F1, F2, ... up to F8.
+Same CNN as before, with last layer stripped off.

-Each image you put in on the left side generates a different collection of features on the right side.
+Second last layer gives "features" - think of as a vector of numbers.
+Each image generates a different set of features.

-We don't really know what those features *are*, but what we do know is that they are useful, because they were useful to classify all of the image types the neural network was *originally* trained for.
-Who knows: one feature might represent "greenness", and was useful to classify trees and tennis balls.
-Another might count the number of circle-shaped regions in the image, and was useful in classifying bicycles and traffic lights.
-The point is: those features weren't defined in advance: they were _learned_ from the training data, and are useful for classifying images _in general_.
+Don't know what the features represent, but they are useful in general for classifying images.

-And here's the trick: we can use those features to classify objects that the original network wasn't even trained on.
+Trick: we can use those features to classify a new set of objects.

 ### SLIDE: Transfer Learning Training (1 - with the hammer)

-Let's suppose we want a new model to identify hammers and hard hats.
-We can pass an images of a hammer on the left, and collect the features on the right.
-In this case, we get 8 data vectors (one for each feature), and a binary indicator of the object type.
-We can repeat that for several different pictures of a hammer, and collect the data vectors and the binary indicator each time.
+Use transfer learning to create a model to identify hammers and hard hats.

+Pass a picture of a hammer, collect features.
+And a binary indicator for "hammer".
+Repeat for lots of hammers.

 ### SLIDE: Transfer Learning Training (2 - with the white hard hat)

-Now let's do the same with pictures of hard hats.
-Again, in each case, we collect 8 data vectors and a binary indicator for each image.
+Now do that same with pictures of hard hats.

+In each case, collect 8 data vectors and a binary indicator for each image.

-Put it all together, and what do you have?
-A collection of data vectors, each with an associated a binary outcome.
-If you've done any data science, you can guess what happens next: we could build a simple predictive model, like a logistic regression or a one-layer neural network, to predict the new object classifications from the features.
+Put it all together, you have a collection of data vectors, each with an associated a binary outcome.

+With this you can make a simple predictive model.

 ### SLIDE: Transfer Learning Trained Model